xelaj/mtproto/README.md

 }
 ```

-You dont need to think about encryption, key exchange, saving and restoring a session.
+You do not need to think about encryption, key exchange, saving and restoring a session.
 It is already implemented for you.

 **Code examples are [here](https://github.com/xelaj/mtproto/blob/master/examples)**